JStrebeyko/cogsci-ma-thesis/references/00_see_like_ai.md

 > Second, Wikipedia has historically used automated moderation tools [52], but there are contentious internal debates about the use of ChatGPT [14].

 ### Why such a weak dection capabilits?

+> LLMs struggled with bias detection, achieving only 64% accuracy

 > Analysis of LLM rationales and errors suggested LLMs relied (sometimes to a fault) on simple heuristics like the presence of a highly subjective adjective.